OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:3

-The Philistines stood on the mountain on one side, while Israel stood on the mountain on the other side, with the valley between them.
+The Philistines positioned themselves on one hill, while Israel took their stand on the opposite hill, with the valley lying between them.

 ## 1 Samuel 17:4